Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 @subsubsection occt_xde_2_7_3 Editing a GD\&T
 A newly added GD\&T entity is empty.
-To set its data a corresponding access object should be used as it is demonstrated below, where the dimension becomes the linear distance between two points.
+To set its data a corresponding access object should be used as it is demonstrated below, where the dimension becomes a linear distance between two points.
 ~~~~~
 Handle(XCAFDoc_Dimension) aDimAttr;
 aDimLabel.FindAttribute(XCAFDoc_Dimension::GetID(), aDimAttr);